yashasvi045/sitescapr/README.md

 Each neighbourhood is evaluated across three dimensions:

-- **Demand** — How much genuine customer opportunity exists in the area (income levels, foot traffic, population density).
+- **Demand**: How much genuine customer opportunity exists in the area (income levels, foot traffic, population density).
-- **Friction** — What works against you (competition, rent costs, accessibility).
+- **Friction**: What works against you (competition, rent costs, accessibility).
-- **Growth** — Whether the area is improving (development trends, vacancy improvements, infrastructure investment).
+- **Growth**: Whether the area is improving (development trends, vacancy improvements, infrastructure investment).

 The final Location Score weighs demand at 40%, subtracts friction at 35%, and adds growth at 25%.
 All inputs are normalised before scoring.
 Business-type profiles adjust the internal weights so the formula reflects the priorities of your specific category: twelve profiles in total, from restaurants and cafes to medical clinics and tech offices.